vengi-voxel/vengi/docs/voxconvert/Examples.md

 > You can extend that script to transfer your own animations to all your characters.

+## Generate a map with lua

+There are several map generators available.

+`./vengi-voxconvert --script aos_forest_river --output aos_forest_river.vengi`

+They are generating for the Ace of Spades map size (based on the public domain code from [https://silverspaceship.com/aosmap/](aoemap)) - so we can also directly create the `vxl` for Ace of Spades.

+`./vengi-voxconvert --script aos_forest_river --output aos_forest_river.vxl`

 ## Level of detail (LOD)

 Generate a lod scaled by 50% from the input model.